-The ID card is the property of Southeastern Louisiana University.
+The ID card is property of Southeastern Louisiana University.
 It becomes invalid upon termination or interruption of enrollment.
-If the student re-enrolls in the University, the same ID card will be revalidated automatically and no replacement fee will be assessed.
-A \$15.00 replacement fee will be assessed if a new ID card is required.
-For more info, visit www.selu.edu/AuxServices
+If the student re-enrolls to the University, the same ID card will be revalidated automatically and no replacement fee will be assessed.
+A \$15 replacement fee will be assessed if a new ID card is required.
+For more information, visit www.selu.edu/lagniappe.